ASP.NET MVC Programming Using C#

 Other topics include data scaffolding; URL routing; implementing security; using MVC and Web Forms in the same application, unit testing; and deploying ASP.NET MVC applications.
 Comprehensive labs provide the students with experience creating, debugging, testing and deploying dynamic ASP.NET MVC applications.

 This course provides thorough coverage of the use of ASP.NET MVC for creation of web applications.
-Students requiring additional coverage of ASP.NET Web Forms, Windows Forms, Silverlight or Windows Presentation Foundation should contact HOTT or refer to HOTT's complete course listing for additional training courses.
+Students requiring additional coverage of ASP.NET Web Forms, Windows Forms, WCF or Windows Presentation Foundation should contact HOTT or refer to HOTT's complete course listing for additional training courses.

 Students who are already familiar with the C# language syntax may want to take the 3-day ASP.NET MVC Programming for Experienced C# Programmers course instead.